 We’ve seen a lot of movies that resemble Black Hawk Down since 2001, but they may never have been made if Black Hawk Down didn’t get there first.
 Ridley Scott was hot off the Best Picture-winning Gladiator, with the hot lineup of Josh Hartnett, Ewan McGregor, Orlando Bloom, and Eric Bana, amongst others.
 (You remember when Josh Hartnett was a thing, don’t you?)

 Black Hawk Down was the most intense war film since Saving Private Ryan, set in a much more recent era (Somalia, 1993).
-Up until this year, it was probably also the best regarded film by Ridley Scott since Black Hawk Down, as his output has been hit or miss otherwise.
-(A Good Year, Kingdom Of Heaven, Body Of Lies, Prometheus, Robin Hood, Exodus: Gods And Kings, American Gangster, The Counselor… definitely a mixed bag there.)
+Up until this year’s The Martian, it was probably also the best regarded film by Ridley Scott post-Gladiator, as his output has been hit or miss otherwise.
+(A Good Year, Kingdom Of Heaven, Body Of Lies, Prometheus, Robin Hood, Exodus: Gods And Kings, American Gangster, The Counselor… definitely a mixed bag.)
 Hans Zimmer pulled out a pretty fantastic score, and the film won two out of the four Oscars it was nominated for.
 Black Hawk Down also feels like a necessary precursor to films like The Hurt Locker and American Sniper that depict more recent war zones than the usual WWII varietal.
 5. THE ROYAL TENENBAUMS

 Wes Anderson has been assembling casts of weirdo “families” (biological or otherwise) since 2001, many times using the same actors.
 (I know Bottle Rocket and Rushmore did this to an extent earlier, but I’d say it was The Royal Tenenbaums that really cemented the full Wes Anderson formula.)
 I am sometimes charmed by Anderson’s sensibilities, and sometimes not.
 Occasionally, I get a sense of quirk overload, to the extent that I’ve had to skip a few of his films.